Carl W. Hoffman: Vietnam War

 Hoffman was nominated for the promotion to the rank of brigadier general and finally promoted on January 1, 1968.
 He was subsequently ordered to South Vietnam and joined 3rd Marine Division under Major General Rathvon M. Tompkins on January 22 of that year.
 Hoffman was appointed assistant division commander, but in fact he shared this capacity with Brigadier General Jacob E. Glick.
 Hoffman joined General Tompkins at Đông Hà Combat Base and was responsible for the operations and Glick remained at Phu Bai Combat Base with responsibility for the logistics support.

 The People's Army of Vietnam (PAVN) and Vietcong, launched Tet Offensive few days after and Hoffman had full hands of work.
 He was also assigned for temporary additional duty to the staff of III Marine Amphibious Force (III MAF) as Operations Officer (G-3) on March 1 and now held dual command.
 While in this capacity, Hoffman was tasked by Lieutenant General Robert E. Cushman, commanding general of III MAF, to undertake a broad-based study to estimate the future requirements for the defense of northern I Corps Tactical Zone, South Vietnam.

 Hoffman's study group was to assume that the political aspects of the war would not change and that there would be no further refinement of the rules of engagement.
 He and his group made several proposals relative to the war in the north and proposed the concentration on the future of the barrier, the strongpoints and allied forces along the Vietnamese Demilitarized Zone.

-At the end of April 1968, Hoffman moved to Khe Sanh Combat Base and relieved BG Glick as Commander of Task Force Hotel, a combinated Marine-Army unit, which operated in the vicinity of the base.
+At the end of April 1968, Hoffman moved to Khe Sanh Combat Base and relieved BG Glick as Commander of Task Force Hotel, a combined Marine-Army unit, which operated in the vicinity of the base.
 He instituted a special four-man deep reconnaissance patrols, which brought back invaluable intelligence about the location of enemy forces in the sector.

 On August 18, 1968, Hoffman was transferred to the staff of 1st Marine Division under Major General Carl A. Youngdale and also retained his temporary duty as Operations officer of III MAF.
 He subsequently took part in the planning of Operations Maui Peak and Meade River and completed his tour in Vietnam in mid February 1969.
 For his service in Vietnam, Hoffman was decorated with the Navy Distinguished Service Medal and also received several decorations from the Government of South Vietnam.